National Legal Hotline

 Residential Tenancies in South Australia

 A residential lease is a rental agreement between the owner and the occupant of premises used for living purposes.
-This page deals with residential tenancies in South Australia.
+The main piece of legislation governing residential tenancies in South Australia is the Residential Tenancies Act 1995.
+This legislation provides the mandatory obligations of landlords and tenants which are read into the lease agreement and therefore form part of the arrangement between the parties.

-• not unreasonably refusing a tenant’s request to sub-let or transfer the premises to someone else.
+• Not being unreasonable when refusing the tenant’s request to sub-let or transfer the premises to someone else.

-• charging up to four weeks’ rent as a security deposit (or six weeks’ rent if the rent is more than $250 per week).
+• Charging up to four weeks’ rent as a security deposit (six weeks’ rent if the rent is more than $250 per week).

-• ensuring that the locks are working properly and the premises are secure.
+• Ensuring that the locks are working and the premises are secure.

-• not using the premises for an illegal/dangerous purpose or damaging the premises.
+• Not using the premises for an illegal/dangerous purpose or to damage the premises.

-• not sub-letting the premises without the landlord’s permission.
+• Not sub-letting the premises to someone else without the landlord’s permission.

-• paying the rent in full and on time, even if the tenant believes the landlord has breached the tenancy agreement.
+• Paying the rent in full and on time, even if the tenant believes the landlord has breached the tenancy agreement themselves.

 Residential tenancy disputes

-Common reasons for residential tenancy disputes in South Australia are:
+Common residential tenancy disputes between landlords and tenants in South Australia are disputes over:

-• rental payments – for example, the tenant has not paid the rent on time or has only partly paid the rent
+• Rental payments; often the tenant has not paid the rent on time or has only partly paid the rent

-• rental increases – where the landlord has tried to increase the rent by a larger amount than the tenant considers reasonable
+• Rental increases; for example the landlord has tried to increase the rent by a larger amount than the tenant considers is reasonable;

-• repairs – for example, where the landlord has not carried out requested repairs
+• Repairs issues; for example the landlord has not carried out required repairs

-• nuisance – for example, the tenant or the tenant’s guests have been noisy or disruptive, or the landlord has interrupted the tenant’s right to privacy by arriving at the premises without giving notice.
+• Nuisance issues; for example the tenant or the tenant’s guests have been noisy or disruptive, or the landlord has interrupted the tenant’s right to privacy by arrived at the premises without notice or a good reason.

 Dealing with residential disputes

-Where a tenant believes that a landlord is in breach of a lease, they can issue a written notice of breach if the landlord has breached the tenancy agreement (for example, by showing up unannounced or not carrying out repairs within a reasonable time).
-A written notice of breach must usually give the landlord at least seven days to remedy the problem.
-If the landlord fails to do so, the tenant can terminate the lease by vacating the property.
+Tenants can issue a written notice of breach if the landlord has breached the tenancy agreement (for example, by showing up unannounced or not fixing something within a reasonable time period).
+A written notice of breach usually must give the landlord at least seven days’ notice to the landlord to remedy the problem, and if the landlord fails to do so, the tenant can terminate the lease by vacating the property.

 Resolving residential disputes